-Paris is the fourth stop of my one-month Famous Hostels Eurotrip!
+Dreamy Paris – the 4th stop of my month long Famous Hostels Eurotrip!

-I stayed at St. Christopher’s Inn Canal Paris and as soon as I arrived I got the best welcome I could’ve asked for.
-Two Dutch girls at reception immediately recognized my Dutch passport and welcomed me to Paris.
-I barely met any Dutchies the last months so I was very happy to meet these really nice girls.
-They told me about the social event the hostel organizes every day at 5pm at Belushi’s bar (in the same building) and I decided to drop my backpack in my room and go there straight away.
+I stayed at St. Christopher’s Inn Paris and got the best welcome I could’ve asked for upon arrival.
+The two Dutch girls at reception immediately recognised my Dutch passport, and since I had barely met any Dutchies on my travels, I was very happy to meet these girls.
+They told me about the daily social event at 5pm, held in Belushi’s Bar, also in the hostel!

-The next day went to Musee D’Orsay, where I would be able to see the art of all the famous artists from the Montmartre.
-Unfortunately the employees were on strike and the museum was closed.
-Luckily, there was a jazz band playing on the street and I joined the other disappointed museum visitors listening to their amazing performance.
+The next day, I went to Musee D’Orsay to see art of all the famous Montmartre artists.
+Unfortunately the museum employees were on strike so it was closed.
+Luckily, there was a street jazz band outside so I joined the other disappointed visitors and listened to their amazing performance.

 Visit Daisy’s Blog My Travel Tricks for more info.